natritmeyer/site_prism/README.md

 end
 ```

-The following methods are available:
+...then the following methods are available:

 ```ruby
 @home.search_field